 - going to physical therapy

-- taking anti-inflammatory medication, such as aspirin (Bufferin) or ibuprofen (Advil), for a limited time
+- taking anti-inflammatory medication, such as aspirin (Bufferin) or ibuprofen (Advil), for pain relief

 - wearing a shoe with a built-up heel to take tension off your Achilles tendon